stephen-cohen/qqual/README.md

 When calculating GC% and quantifying the number of Ns, any character not contained in the characters ACGT (or acgt) is considered an N. GC% is calculated as (num GC * 100) / num AT.

+I would like to add auN calculation in the future.

 # Citing
 If you use this tool for published work, please kindly cite this repo in-text.
 There is no version number but you can include the date of the most current commit if you want.
 You can cite this repo in-text with wording such as:

-> Assembly quality was assessed with qqual v2024-01-30 (available at: https://github.com/stephen-cohen/qqual).
+> Assembly quality was assessed with qqual v2024-02-16 (available at: https://github.com/stephen-cohen/qqual).

 # License
 MIT License